ajatta-samuel/SQL-Query-Project/README.md

-# SQL-Query-Project
+# SQL Query Project
-SQL Queries for dataset and analyzing the insights gotten from the querying outcome
+SQL Queries on excercises from w3resource dataset given and analyzing the insights gotten from the querying outcome.